 Their synthetic monitoring tool allows users to monitor the site availability but running periodic tests from 110 global locations and verify the response.
 It doesn’t stop there.
 Site24x7 will monitor dependent resources like NDS servers, SSL certificates, mail servers, WebSocket endpoints, and more to get a detailed view of all the resources in your system.

-With Site24x7 you can detect and resolve issues faster, ensuring an optimum site experience by proactively addressing site issues, monitoring third-party APIs, and by simulating complex and mission-critical business transactions.
+With Site24x7 you can detect and resolve issues faster, ensuring an optimum site experience by proactively addressing site issues, monitoring third-party APIs, and simulating complex and mission-critical business transactions.

 - Flexible pricing